 Harnessing the Power of Herbs and Spices

-Spices like turmeric and ginger, known for their anti-inflammatory properties, can be culinary allies in your journey to lung health.
+Spices like turmeric and ginger, known for their anti-inflammatory foods properties, can be culinary allies in your journey to lung health.
 Infuse your dishes with these flavorful additions to amplify the health benefits of your meals.

-Tobacco Smoke and Smoking: A No-Go Zone
+Tobacco Smoke and Smoking

 Poor air quality is a silent threat to your respiratory system.
-Industrial pollutants, vehicle emissions, and indoor allergens like mold and dust can irritate your airways and worsen existing lung conditions.
+Industrial pollutants, vehicle emissions, and indoor allergens like mould and dust can irritate your airways and worsen existing lung conditions.
 Use air purifiers, keep indoor spaces well-ventilated, and stay updated on air quality levels in your area.

 Excessive alcohol consumption can weaken your immune system, making your lungs more susceptible to infections.
 Practice moderation and be mindful of how alcohol may impact your overall health.